DestinyVolt/D-D/Others/OnePlayer/Deia.md

 ### Gestalt Level 3 (Giant Soul Sorcerer / Pact of the Celestial Tome Warlock)

 Shillelagh: +7 to hit, 1d8+5 \
+Wild Talent: Can reroll a damage roll from a cantrip as a D6 \
 Booming Blade: +1d8 thunder damage if they move \
 Flame Blade: 5 fire damage to adjacent enemy \
 Agonizing Power: +5 Damage from Cantrips \